ysndr/MSc-Thesis/chapter/background.md

   fun second => first + second
 ```

-Functions in Nickel are lambda expressions.
+Functions in Nickel are curried lambda expressions.
-A function with multiple arguments gets broken down into nested functions with a single argument for each argument of the source declaration as seen in [@lst:nickel-args-function].
+A function with multiple arguments gets broken down into nested single argument functions as seen in [@lst:nickel-args-function].
 Function argument name binding therefore looks the same as in `let` bindings.